Tesla robot walks, waves, but doesn't show off complex tasks - NewsBreak

 “There’s a lot of learning that they’re getting from understanding the way humanoids function,” he said.
 “But in terms of directly having a humanoid as a product, I’m not sure that that’s going to be coming out anytime soon.”

-Critics also said years ago that Musk and Tesla wouldn't be able to build a profitable new car company that used batteries for power rather than gasoline.
+Critics also said years ago that Musk and Tesla wouldn't be able to build a profitable new car company that used batteries for fuel rather than gasoline.

 Tesla is testing “Full Self-Driving” vehicles on public roads, but they have to be monitored by selected owners who must be ready to intervene at all times.
 The company says it has about 160,000 vehicles equipped with the test software on the road today.